 Matthew Peverill

 I am a licensed clinical psychologist in private practice.
 I provide psychotherapy for children, adolescents, and adults.
-I am experienced working with a broad range of clinical needs.
-I have specialty training in trauma-focused therapies for PTSD, the treatment of disruptive behavior disorders in childhood, and psychotherapy for insomnia.
+I have specialty training in trauma-focused therapies for PTSD, parent-led treatment of disruptive behavior in childhood, and CBT for insomnia.

 As a therapist, my goal is to give my clients the emotional space and psychological tools needed to reach their goals with wisdom and skill.
 My therapeutic approach is grounded in well-tested, proven principles of clinical change, applied flexibly within a warm, validating, and genuine relationship.
 I have seen my clients reach their goals in as little as a few sessions and up to several years of treatment – I strive to set a pace to our work that honors both our relationship and the urgency of your needs.